Sandvik SAF 2205 (Plate and sheet)

-- High resistance to stress corrosion cracking (SCC) in chloride-bearing environments and environments containing hydrogen sulphide
+- High resistance to stress corrosion cracking (SCC) in environments containing hydrogen sulphide

 - High resistance to erosion corrosion and corrosion fatigue

-- High mechanical strength - roughly twice the proof strength of austenitic stainless steels
+- High mechanical strength - roughly twice the proof strength of austenitic stainless steel

 - Physical properties that offer design advantages